Enhancing Geo-localization for Crowdsourced Flood Imagery via LLM-Guided Attention: Discussion

 \section{Discussion}

-This study demonstrates that training-free semantic guidance from large language models can enhance visual place recognition under challenging conditions, particularly when appearance degradation (e.g., flooding) compounds geographic domain shift.
+While the preceding failure analysis highlights the inherent challenges of matching dynamic urban scenes to static reference databases, our overall findings demonstrate that training-free semantic guidance from large language models remains a robust tool for enhancing visual place recognition.
+This is particularly evident when appearance degradation (e.g., flooding) compounds geographic domain shift.
 This section synthesizes key findings, examines the framework's limitations, and identifies opportunities for future integration of multimodal and geospatial reasoning in VPR systems.